lumeland/lume/MIGRATION.md

-# Migration fron Lume v1 to Lume v2
+# Migration from Lume v1 to Lume v2

 ## `search` Plugin